wp-plugins/cleantalk-spam-protect/readme.txt

 = 4.1 2014-10-13 =
   * Optimized code for manual moderation feedback sending.
-  * Optimized anti spam algorithms for comments, contacts and signups.
+  * Optimized anti-spam algorithms for comments, contacts and signups.

 = 4.0 2014-10-06 =
-  * Improved anti spam protection for custom contact forms.
+  * Improved anti-spam protection for custom contact forms.
-  * Improved anti spam protection for registration forms.
+  * Improved anti-spam protection for registration forms.

 = 3.9 2014-10-01 =
   * Did exception to do not break to create new user in WordPress backend.